 Once I get to 2000, I will go through them and remove those that don’t follow me back (except celebrities as they are different).
 I will do the same when I get to 3000, 4000, and so on.

 Where can people connect with you online?

-I always have a notebook and pen next to my bed ready for any crazy dreams I had or thoughts.
-I use the notebook app on my phone as well for either typing up anything I thought of or the voice recorder element of it to record myself a message if I am in too much of rush to type it.
+I always have a notebook and pen next to my bed, ready for any crazy dreams or thoughts.
+I use the notebook app on my phone to either type up anything I thought of or the voice recorder element to record myself a message if I am in too much of a rush to type it.